chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 1. Some subset of geolocation sources (and APIs) are trusted, whereas others are assumed to be malicious.
 Indeed, some amount of geolocation sources must be assumed to be trustworthy for any use cases to work reliably.
+1. Some subset of anchors are trusted, whereas others are assumed to be malicious.
+A malicious anchor can minimally share its private key material with other anchors or entities.

-Network characteristics between clients and servers such as latency and round trip time are assumed untrusted.
+Network characteristics between clients and servers such as latency and round trip time are attacker-controlled and therefore assumed untrusted.
 For example, clients can alter the round trip time by artificially delaying packets.
 On-path attackers have the same capability.

 In contrast, path characteristics such as routing are assumed trusted.
 Attacks which subvert or otherwise modify path-layer information at the routing layer are technically